Giants’ Alyssa Nakken becomes 1st MLB female coach on field

+SAN FRANCISCO (AP)Alyssa Nakken was hard at work in the batting cage, just a few steps from the dugout, when suddenly the call came: The San Francisco Giants needed her to coach at first base.

+She quickly pulled off her sweatshirt, grabbed her No. 92 jersey and found a bright orange batting helmet.

-SAN FRANCISCO (AP) — Alyssa Nakken made major league history as the first female coach on the field in a regular-season game when she took her spot for the San Francisco Giants on Tuesday night against San Diego.
+A few minutes later, Nakken made major league history as the first female coach on the field in a regular-season game when she took her spot Tuesday night in a 13-2 win over San Diego.

+”I think we’re all inspirations doing everything that we do on a day-to-day basis and I think, yes, this carries a little bit more weight because of the visibility, obviously there’s a historical nature to it,” she said. ”But again, this is my job.”

 Nakken came in to coach first base for the Giants in the third inning after Antoan Richardson was ejected.